Lechia Gdańsk: Decline and fall to the third division (1963–1971)

 Lechia will have expected to be competitive following their fall to the III liga, and the team proved that they could be.
 Their first season saw them finishing in 2nd, however they were clear behind Arkonia Szczecin, and although they did finish in 2nd place, only the league winners from the four groups of the third division were promoted.
 The 1967–68 season also saw Lechia's first Gdańsk Derby with Stoczniowiec Gdańsk, despite both teams being formed in 1945 it took 22 years before they met in a competitive setting.
 Stoczniowiec won the first derby between the two clubs 2–1, in a derby that would go on to be played often over the next two decades.
 At the end of the season, the long serving forward who had three spells with Lechia, Bogdan Adamczyk, retired from playing football.
 Adamczyk was the last remaining player who had featured for the club during their "Golden Years" the decade before.
 Although one club legend retired, the following season saw the introduction of Zdzisław Puszkarz, a youngster from the Lechia academy, who would one day become a club legend himself.
-The season didn't go as planned for Lechia, with the team finishing in 5th, and seeing their rivals Arka top the league.
+The season did not go as planned for Lechia, with the team finishing in 5th, and seeing their rivals Arka top the league.

 Over the next three years however Lechia maintained a consistent challenge on fighting for the league title.
 The 1968–69 season saw Lechia finishing in 3rd place, conceding only 18 in 30 league games, and keeping an impressive 18 clean sheets.
 Lechia were still off the pace needed to mount a challenge for a title, but the club had seen improvements since the previous season.
 The next season Lechia had improved to a 2nd-placed finish, losing only 3 games all season, including losing to eventual champions Lech Poznań, and finishing only 1 point behind Lech, meaning the loss to Lech in the penultimate game of the season may have cost Lechia's chance of winning the league themselves.
 Lechia did not have to wait long however to win the league for themselves and make a return to the II liga.
 In the 1971–72 season Lechia won 22 of their 30 games, clearly winning the league with having a 9-point gap to Stoczniowiec in 2nd place, having the second best attack in the league, and by far the best defence in the league conceding only 13 goals and keeping 21 clean sheets, this despite the fact that of the 4 league defeats that season, 3 of them came in Lechia's first 4 league games.